Displaying Source Code(s)

 REWRITE Statement

 REWRITE is used to update an already read record.
-To update a record in
+To update a

 a